Which Unfair Trade Practice Involves An Agent

 Introduction

 When a company hires an agent—whether a salesperson, broker, or distributor—to promote and sell its products, the relationship creates a powerful channel for reaching consumers.
-Yet this channel can also become a conduit for unfair trade practices that mislead, pressure, or exploit buyers.
-Understanding how agents can engage in deceptive behavior, the legal safeguards that exist, and the steps you can take to protect yourself is essential for anyone who interacts with agents in a commercial setting It's one of those things that adds up..
+Which means yet this channel can also become a conduit for unfair trade practices that mislead, pressure, or exploit buyers.
+Understanding how agents can engage in deceptive behavior, the legal safeguards that exist, and the steps you can take to protect yourself is essential for anyone who interacts with agents in a commercial setting Worth keeping that in mind..

 What Is an Unfair Trade Practice?